Self-Supervised Dynamical System Representations for Physiological Time-Series: Real Physiological Data Experiments

 \subsection{Ablation Study}

 Table~\ref{table:ablation} shows the effect of ablating various PULSE components on the linear probe accuracy across all datasets, reported as $\Delta={\rm Acc}_{\rm Ablated}-{\rm Acc}_{\rm PULSE}$.
-In \emph{w/o TV-Params $\boldsymbol{\tilde\theta}_{i,t_k}$}, we remove time-varying parameters and retain only time-invariant ones, i.e., ${\bf \Theta}_i = \theta_i$.
+In \emph{w/o TV-Params $\boldsymbol{\tilde\theta}_{i,t_k}$}, we remove time-varying parameters and retain only time-invariant ones, i.e., ${\bf \Theta}_i = \boldsymbol{\theta}_i$.
 This results in an average accuracy drop of 7.6\%, underscoring the importance of modeling non-stationary dynamics in physiological time series.
 In \emph{Shared $f_{\rm sys}$ and $f_{\rm init}$}, we estimate ${\bf X}_{i,t_k}$ from the output of $f_{\rm sys}$ such that ${\bf X}_{i,t_k}=\left[f_{\rm init}(f_{\rm sys}({\bf Y}_i))\right]_{t_k}$, rather than using two separate encoders.
 This results in a 1.22\% drop, suggesting that explicitly separating transferrable and non-transferrable information can improve time-series representation learning.
-In \emph{w/o Sample $t_0$}, we no longer construct pseudo-pairs by randomly sampling $t_0$.
-Instead, we fix $t_0 = 1$ for all samples during initial-condition inference.
+In \emph{w/o random crops}, we fix $t_0 = 1$ for all samples during initial-condition inference.
 This effectively reduces the method to direct reconstruction, as the input–output pairs become fixed rather than randomly sampled.
-This leads to a 6.4\% drop in average accuracy, showing that training the system representation with randomly sampled outputs is important and that our pseudo-pair strategy can effectively constructs similar time-series pairs without labels.
+This leads to a 6.4\% drop in average accuracy, showing that training the system representation with system-preserving augmentations is important and that our pseudo-pair strategy can effectively construct similar time-series pairs without in unlabeled datasets.
 In \emph{Cross Reconstruction with Random Pairs}, we form input–output pairs by randomly sampling segments without regard for the underlying dynamics of each time-series sample.
 This ablation has the largest effect, decreasing the average performance by -9.68\%.
 This emphasizes that effective cross-reconstruction requires identifying similar time-series and further highlighting the effectiveness of our pseudo-pair strategy in achieving this.